ForTIFAI: Fending Off Recursive Training Induced Failure for AI Model Collapse: Introduction

 Several approaches have been explored to mitigate model collapse.
-Some studies combine synthetic and real data to slow degradation~\cite{gerstgrasser2024modelcollapseinevitablebreaking}; others rely on post hoc supervision, such as SIMS~\cite{alemohammad2024selfimprovingdiffusionmodelssynthetic}, using labeled synthetic data as negative signal to improve generations or explore decoding strategies~\cite{drayson2025machinegeneratedtextdetectionprevents}.
+Some studies combine synthetic and real data to slow degradation~\citep{gerstgrasser2024modelcollapseinevitablebreaking}; others rely on post hoc supervision, such as SIMS~\citep{alemohammad2024selfimprovingdiffusionmodelssynthetic}, using labeled synthetic data as negative signal to improve generations or explore decoding strategies~\citep{drayson2025machinegeneratedtextdetectionprevents}.
 In practice, however, distinguishing real from synthetic data remains a major challenge.
-Watermarking methods~\cite{zhang2024emmarkrobustwatermarksip, kirchenbauer2024watermarklargelanguagemodels} have been proposed to help identify model-generated content, but they are not widely adopted.
-More fundamentally, recent critiques~\cite{schaeffer2025positionmodelcollapsedoes} highlight that many prior studies simulate collapse in unrealistic settings, such as using purely synthetic training data, limiting the applicability of their conclusions.
+Watermarking methods~\citep{zhang2024emmarkrobustwatermarksip, kirchenbauer2024watermarklargelanguagemodels} have been proposed to help identify model-generated content, but they are not widely adopted.
+Moreover, recent critiques~\citep{schaeffer2025positionmodelcollapsedoes} highlight that many prior studies simulate collapse in unrealistic settings, such as using purely synthetic training data, limiting the applicability of their conclusions.
 Despite growing interest in this issue, the role of the loss function, central to how models learn, has received little attention in the context of model collapse.

 In this work, we present ForTIFAI, showing that model collapse can be mitigated through principled modifications to training loss.
 We argue that generative models tend to be overconfident in their synthetic predictions (as depicted in Figure~\ref{self_confidence}), causing feedback loops that degrade performance.
-This issue is further amplified by approximation errors and finite sampling effects during training, which cause models to concentrate probability mass on a shrinking subset of the true data distribution over generations~\cite{shumailov2024curserecursiontraininggenerated, dohmatob2024taletailsmodelcollapse}.
-To counter this, we introduce Truncated Cross Entropy (TCE), a novel confidence-aware loss function that reduces the weight of high-confidence predictions during training by masking predictions above a confidence threshold.
-TCE is model-agnostic and easy to implement on top of Cross Entropy (CE), making it attractive for real-world deployment.
+This issue is further amplified by approximation errors and finite sampling effects during training, which cause models to concentrate probability mass on a shrinking subset of the true data distribution over generations~\citep{shumailov2024curserecursiontraininggenerated, dohmatob2024taletailsmodelcollapse}.
+To address this challenge, we introduce Truncated Cross-Entropy (TCE), a loss function that formalizes the intuition of ignoring what the model already ``knows'' too well.
+TCE operates by setting the loss to zero for any token whose predicted probability exceeds a predefined threshold.
+This prevents the model from overfitting to its own high-conviction and often low-diversity outputs.
+As a minimal extension of the standard Cross-Entropy (CE) objective, TCE is model-agnostic, computationally efficient, and easy to implement, making it a practical solution for real-world deployment.